Crystalopaye/Shatta_Analytics_Project/Power_BI_files/README.md

 |Promotion sources	|UTM parameters	|Attribution and ROI|

 # Conclusion
-This dashboard transforms Shatta Wale's scattered catalog into a single source of truth for strategic decision-making. **Key findings reveal that only 16% of songs have videos—creating a clear production opportunity—while Wednesday and April emerge as the optimal release day and month for maximizing viewership.** The priority scoring system now provides an actionable video production queue, with "1 Man 1000 Cases" identified as the highest-priority candidate.
+This dashboard transforms Shatta Wale's scattered catalog into a single source of truth for strategic decision-making. **Key findings reveal that only 16% of songs have videos—creating a clear production opportunity—while Wednesday and April emerge as the optimal release day and month for maximizing viewership.The priority scoring system now provides an actionable video production queue, with "1 Man 1000 Cases" identified as the highest-priority candidate.**

 **What Shatta Wale can now do that he couldn't before:**